chantastic/reactpatterns/_posts/2016-08-23-container-component.markdown

 "A container does data fetching and then renders its corresponding sub-component.
 That’s it."&mdash;[Jason Bonta](https://twitter.com/jasonbonta)

-So, given a reusable `CommentList` component.
+Given this reusable `CommentList` component.

 {% highlight ts %}
 const CommentList = ({ comments }) =>